jaljo/articles/text-editor/text-editor-002-en.md

 All our DOM manipulations and media insertion logic is done here.
 Notice that observable streams are created from both actions and window events.
-To have a better understanding of what's inside the epics, we'll present the paragraph and text toolboxess.
+To have a better understanding of what's inside the epics, we'll present the paragraph and text toolboxes.

 ## Text toolbox workflow